rjust/defects4j/framework/lib/dlju/README.md

 ## Requirements

+Requires

+ - Python 3
-Requires Python 3, and either Mac OS X or Linux.
+ - either Mac OS X or Linux
+ - `do-like-javac` on your path

 ## How to Use